CITY OF LINDEN

 (c) and is employed by the City for not less than ninety (90) days

-2. Seniority as defined in the Agreement shall be utilized for the purpose of the selection of vacations and providing the employee has the ability to do the work, will be a factor in job selection and promotions.
+C. Seniority is defined in this Agreement shall be utilized for the purpose of selection of vacations and in making lay-offs and recalls providing the employee has the ability to do the work.

 LEAVE OF ABSENCE